Claudius: The Roman Emperor Who Became a Pumpkin

 Cassius’ coup soon spilled over into violence directed against other members of the imperial family, and Caligula’s wife and daughter were also murdered.
 Fleeing for safety, the historiographic tradition has Claudius attempting to conceal himself behind a curtain in the palace in a life-or-death game of hide-and-seek.
 Unfortunately, he was discovered, but his life was spared.
 Instead of murdering him, the terrified Claudius was whisked away to the praetorian camp where he was declared the new princeps.

 Elsewhere in Rome, the senate were presented with a final, golden opportunity to potentially end the autocratic system introduced by Augustus.
 Instead, they squandered the moment and the emergency meeting descended into bickering.
-Backed by the praetorians, the senate could do little but accept their continued subservience to an emperor.
-Claudius was recognised as the master of the Roman Empire.
+With Claudius backed by the praetorians, the senate could do little but accept their continued subservience to an emperor.
+Claudius was recognized as the new master of the Roman Empire.

 Claudius the Conqueror: The Roman Invasion of Britain